- 1 What Is Squint Eye?

 - In many cases of childhood squint, the reason why a squint develops is not known.

-- In some cases of childhood squint (and most cases of adult squint), the squint occurs because of a disorder of the eye, the eye muscles, the brain or the nerves.
+- In some cases of childhood squint (and most cases of an adult squint), the squint occurs because of a disorder of the eye, the eye muscles, the brain, or the nerves.

-- An another kind of squint also known as pseudo squint in which the eyes appear to be misaligned but are truly not, it is caused by wide gap present between 2 eyes due to nose bridge.
+- Another kind of squint also known as pseudo squint in which the eyes appear to be misaligned but are truly not, it is caused by a wide gap present between 2 eyes due to nose bridge.

-There are various tests which are needed to be performed such as testing for amount and type of squint, present inside the eye and refraction rate of eye of the patient.
-Understanding the fixation point of the patient is a must for analyzing the effect of squint and to determine the type of treatment required for the patient to recover as quickly as possible.
+There are various tests that are needed to be performed such as testing for the amount and type of squint, present inside the eye and refraction rate of the eye of the patient.
+Understanding the fixation point of the patient is a must for analyzing the effect of squint and determining the type of treatment required for the patient to recover as quickly as possible.

-- It is a myth that crossed eyes can’t be treated.
-Due to enormous efforts made by various scientists and doctors, squint eyes can be treated without much pain and it is cost effective and it can be treated at any age.
+It is a myth that crossed eyes can’t be treated.
+Due to enormous efforts made by various scientists and doctors, squint eyes can be treated without much pain and it is cost-effective and can be treated at any age.

-- Squint eyes can be treated by various means such as usage of spectacles or therapy and by surgery (in rare case).
-In case of estropia i.e, the eyes turn inward and correction in refractive nature is required, so a pair of glasses or contact lenses will do the job.
+- Squint eyes can be treated by various means such as the usage of spectacles or therapy and by surgery (in rare cases).
+In the case of esotropia i.e, the eyes turn inward and correction in refractive nature is required, so a pair of glasses or contact lenses will do the job.

-- In other cases, contact lenses are more preferred because they help in decrease of gap, between arrangement of the eyes.
-Presence of improper treatment or any kind of residual squint can also affect the child’s vision, as it can lead to amblyopia i.e, a condition in which one eye loses it’s activity despite having normal conditions.
-This is a serious side effect causing visual impairment of the patient, not only that amblyopia can only be treated by performing a surgery in which the surgeon tries to align the eyes by either decreasing the size or increasing the size or changing the position of the eye muscles due to which the patient can see clearly even without the help of spectacles.
+- In other cases, contact lenses are more preferred because they help decrease the gap, between the arrangement of the eyes.
+The presence of improper treatment or any kind of residual squint can also affect the child’s vision, as it can lead to amblyopia i.e, a condition in which one eye loses its activity despite having normal conditions.
+This is a serious side effect causing visual impairment of the patient, not only that amblyopia can be treated by performing a surgery in which the surgeon tries to align the eyes by either decreasing the size or increasing the size or changing the position of the eye muscles due to which the patient can see clearly even without the help of spectacles.

 - Squint eye can occur in people from their childhood time.
-There is a particular medicinal therapy which can help in treatment of squint eyes in children whose age is below 12 years.
-It is botulinum toxic therapy in which the drug is injected to the strong muscle present in the eye causing it to be temporarily paralyzed.
-This medication is done for every 3-4 months based on which the squint eyes are aligned.
-No drug is present without adverse effects so, even this therapy has it’s own side effects which are drooping eyelids, double vision or blurred vision.
-Usage of prism lenses can help in correcting the vision by decreasing the blurred vision effects and these glasses provide temporary relaxation to eyes.
-Usage of atropine drug or Botox injections is another method used for treating strabismus.
-Vision therapy can help in transformation of eyes, brain and body structure which improves vision and one’s appearance.
+There is a particular medicinal therapy that can help in the treatment of squint eyes in children whose age is below 12 years.
+It is botulinum toxic therapy in which the drug is injected into the strong muscle present in the eye causing it to be temporarily paralyzed.
+This medication is done every 3-4 months based on which the squint eyes are aligned.
+No drug is present without adverse effects so, even this therapy has its own side effects which are drooping eyelids, double vision, or blurred vision.
+Usage of prism lenses can help in correcting the vision by decreasing the blurred vision effects and these glasses provide temporary relaxation to the eyes.
+Usage of atropine drugs or Botox injections is another method used for treating strabismus.
+Vision therapy can help in the transformation of eyes, brain, and body structure which improves vision and one’s appearance.

 The best way to treat your eyes is to visit your eye care professional and get your eyes checked regularly.
 He will be able to assess the best method of treatment for your eye ailment.